This post may contain affiliate links. Please read our disclosure policy.

 - 1 cinnamon stick (or ¼ teaspoon ground cinnamon)

 - 14 ounce can of Guinness – see notes (440ml)

 - 19 ounce can of red kidney beans (drained and rinsed)

 - Optional toppings: sour cream, grated cheddar cheese, green onions

-- Heat the oil in a large pot (I love using my Le Creuset) over medium-high heat.
+- Heat the oil in a large pot over medium-high heat.
 Add the onion and cook, stirring occasionally, until the onion starts to brown, about 5 minutes.
-Add the celery, peppers and garlic and cook for 5 more minutes.1 tablespoon avocado oil, 1 large yellow onion, 4 stalks celery, 2 bell peppers, 4 cloves garlic
+Add the celery, peppers, and garlic and cook for 5 more minutes.1 tablespoon avocado oil, 1 large yellow onion, 4 stalks celery, 2 bell peppers, 4 cloves garlic

 - Add the ground beef to the pot and cook, stirring occasionally, until the meat is no longer pink, about 5 minutes.
-Stir the chili powder, cumin, sea salt, oregano, cinnamon and, if using, the cayenne powder into the pot.
-Add the tomatoes, Guinness, and kidney beans and stir together well.
-Reduce the heat to medium and cook, stirring occasionally, until the chili is nice and thick.1 ½ lb lean ground beef, 2 tablespoons EACH: chili powder and paprika, 2 teaspoons EACH: ground cumin and coriander, 1 teaspoon EACH: oregano, sea salt, and pepper, 1 cinnamon stick, 28 ounce can of crushed tomatoes, 14 ounce can of Guinness – see notes
+Stir the chili powder, paprika, cumin, coriander, oregano, salt, pepper, and cinnamon stick into the pot.
+Add the tomatoes and Guinness and stir together well.
+Reduce the heat to medium-low and cook uncovered for 30 minutes, or until the chili is nice and thick.1 ½ lb lean ground beef, 2 tablespoons EACH: chili powder and paprika, 2 teaspoons EACH: ground cumin and coriander, 1 teaspoon EACH: oregano, sea salt, and pepper, 1 cinnamon stick, 28 ounce can of crushed tomatoes, 14 ounce can of Guinness – see notes